apache/mynewt-site/docs/newt/newt_intro.md

 automatically builds a package tree.
 It also recognizes two important package directories in the package tree - "apps" and "targets".
 More on these directories in [Newt Theory of Ops](newt_operation.md).

-When Newt is told to build a project, it recursively resolves all package dependencies and generates artifacts that are placed in the bin/ directory at the top-level of the project.
-The artifact directory is prefixed by the target name being built - `my_blinky_sim` for example:
+When Newt builds a target, it recursively resolves all package dependencies, and generates artifacts that are placed in the bin/targets/&lt;target-name&gt;/app/apps/&lt;app-name&gt; directory, where the bin directory is under the project base directory, `target-name` is the name of the target, and `app-name` is the name of the application.
+For our example `my_blinky_sim` is the name of the target and `blinky` is the name of the application.
+The `blinky.elf` executable is stored in the bin/targets/my_blinky_sim/app/apps/blinky directory as shown in the source tree:

 ```
-$ tree bin
-bin
-└── my_blinky_sim
-    ├── apps
+tree -L 6 bin/
+bin/
-    │   └── blinky
+└── targets
-    │       ├── blinky.a
-    │       ├── blinky.a.cmd
-    │       ├── blinky.elf
+    ├── my_blinky_sim
-    │       ├── blinky.elf.cmd
+    │   ├── app
-    │       ├── blinky.elf.dSYM
+    │   │   ├── apps
-    │       │   └── Contents
+    │   │   │   └── blinky
-    │       │       ├── Info.plist
+    │   │   │       ├── apps
-    │       │       └── Resources
+    │   │   │       ├── apps_blinky.a
-    │       │           └── DWARF
+    │   │   │       ├── apps_blinky.a.cmd
-    │       │               └── blinky.elf
+    │   │   │       ├── blinky.elf
-    │       ├── blinky.elf.lst
+    │   │   │       ├── blinky.elf.cmd
-    │       ├── main.d
+    │   │   │       ├── blinky.elf.dSYM
-    │       ├── main.o
+    │   │   │       ├── blinky.elf.lst
-    │       └── main.o.cmd
+    │   │   │       └── manifest.json
-    ├── hw
+    │   │   ├── hw
-    │   ├── bsp
+    │   │   │   ├── bsp
-    │   │   └── native
+    │   │   │   │   └── native
+    │   │   │   ├── drivers
+    │   │   │   │   └── uart
-    │   │       ├── hal_bsp.d
+    │   │   │   ├── hal
-    │   │       ├── hal_bsp.o
+    │   │   │   │   ├── hw_hal.a
-    │   │       ├── hal_bsp.o.cmd
+    │   │   │   │   ├── hw_hal.a.cmd
+    │   │   │   │   └── repos

 <snip>
 ```